 |Green||Sensei’s Wild Jade: +10 Crit and +10 Mastery|

 |Cogwheel||Smooth Tinker’s Gear: 38 Crit – Requires an engie helm, such as this.

 Fractured Tinker’s Gear: 38 Mastery

 Enchants for Feral Cats

-There are no head enchants and all shoulder enchants are provided by the Inscription profession (and they are not PvP enchants.)
+There are no head enchants and all shoulder enchants are provided by the Inscription profession.

 If you need more cash to be able to buy these things, gems, mounts, etc. then check our Tycoon review.

 Warlords Notes: There are no head enchants, all shoulder enchants come from the Inscription profession and are only for items under items level 600.
 There are new enchants for Neck, Cloak, Weapons, and your Rings.
 Not for any other pieces.
 (Not yet, anyway.)